-In July of 2019, BCC’s Premier Choir and Young Men’s Ensemble toured to Australia with a culminating performance at the Sydney Opera House as part of the Gondwana World Choral Festival.
+In July 2019, BCC’s Premier Choir and Young Men’s Ensemble toured to Australia with a culminating performance at the Sydney Opera House as part of the Gondwana World Choral Festival.

 In the Summer of 2019, singers from Premier Choir and Concert Choir sang at Faneuil Hall for the celebration of the 100th anniversary of the ratification of the 19th Amendment in partnership with Suffrage 100MA.

-In May of 2019, Melinda Doolittle joined Boston Children’s Chorus on the stage at the Boch Center: Wang Theatre for our season finale, Lift Every Voice.
+In May 2019, Melinda Doolittle joined Boston Children’s Chorus on the stage at the Boch Center: Wang Theatre for our season finale, Lift Every Voice.

-In March of 2019, the Young Men’s Ensemble participated in Saengerfest: Brothers, Sing On! with singers from Natick High School and the Morehouse College Glee Club.
+In March 2019, the Young Men’s Ensemble participated in Saengerfest: Brothers, Sing On! with singers from Natick High School and the Morehouse College Glee Club.

 In 2019, BCC’s Premier Choir and Young Men’s Ensemble provided an original vocal tracking for the Movement Art Film, Funeral for America, directed by Jon Boogz.

 In 2018, BCC’s Premier Choir and Young Men’s Ensemble had the honor of working with movement artists, Jon Boogz and Lil Buck in a collaborative performance of Have You Seen Me at Boston’s Institute of Contemporary Art.

 Boston Children’s Chorus is honored to sing the National Anthem at the Red Sox each season, including in 2016 for the retirement ceremony of David ‘Big Papi’ Ortiz.